 Travel systems are the way to go when looking for a well-rounded and budget-friendly stroller.
 We had this style (our model is currently discontinued – it has been 7 years already) and it was amazing.
 Not only does it come with a car seat and base, but you know it will fit perfectly with the stroller because it was literally designed this way.
 No fumbling around to find accessories to match – Sorry Bob.

-Each stroller has their purpose and this travel system is great for indoor activities like museums, malls, and small walks downtown.
-Traveling in Europe can be problematic due to all of the cobblestone, but not impossible.
+Each stroller has its purpose and this travel system is great for indoor activities like museums, malls, and small walks downtown.
+Travelling in Europe can be problematic due to all of the cobblestone, but not impossible.
 Shortly after the baby was born, we took the kids for a long day trip to the city.
-Being only 3 years old, we didn’t think Munchkin would want to be awake for the whole trip, so we traveled with two strollers (this is before we bought the Double stroller) and our travel system did a great job handling the terrain – just don’t try running after the train or off roading.
+Being only 3 years old, we didn’t think Munchkin would want to be awake for the whole trip, so we travelled with two strollers (this is before we bought the Double stroller) and our travel system did a great job handling the terrain – just don’t try running after the train or off-roading.

 - Removable Seat